 Improve Your Office Day is the perfect excuse to tap into the innermost designer within to make some positive changes to your working environment.
 A revamped office can help to attract and retain staff and also improve efficiency through productivity and staff cohesion.

-It all relates to social investment; which is an act of investing in your staff to positively impact your workers and improve your business in the process – if you invest in your staff then they will invest in you.
+It all relates to social investment; which is an act of investing in your staff to positively impact your workers and improve your business in the process.
+If you invest in your staff then they will invest in you.

 We probed them further and requested they provide us with some of their favourite office improvement tips to go with our own.
 Some are quick and easy, whilst others may require serious investment.
+Below are our strategies for success:

 1. Grab some greenery

-An office boasting vibrant greenery will convey a positive image to your visitors and also have some psychological and physical benefits; plants help to combat stress, decrease contaminants and can even reduce noise levels by minimising sound reverberations to change the acoustics of the room.
+An office boasting vibrant greenery will convey a positive image to your visitors and also have some psychological and physical benefits.
+Plants help to combat stress, decrease contaminants and can even reduce noise levels by minimising sound reverberations to change the acoustics of the room.

 2. Bring the outdoors inside

-Biophillic office designs are becoming increasingly more popular and for good reason too.
+Biophilic office designs are becoming increasingly more popular and for good reason too.
 Put simply they are offices that incorporate nature into their design and tap into our natural affinity with wildlife.

 You could also consider changing the furniture and fittings to incorporate nature into the design.
 How about some jungle-themed wallpaper, fake plants, toadstool chairs or even some artificial turf?